The Flask Mega-Tutorial, Part III: Web Forms

 form=form)

-method does all the form processing work.
-If you call it when the form is being presented to the user (i.e. before the user got a chance to enter data on it) then it will return False
+The validate_on_submit method does all the form processing work.
+If you call it when the form is being presented to the user (i.e. before the user got a chance to enter data on it) then it will return False, so in that case you know that you have to render the template.

-is called as part of a form submission request, it will gather all the data, run all the validators attached to fields, and if everything is all right it will return True
+When validate_on_submit is called as part of a form submission request, it will gather all the data, run all the validators attached to fields, and if everything is all right it will return True, indicating that the data is valid and can be processed.
+This is your indication that this data is safe to incorporate into the application.

-and that will cause the form to be rendered back to the user, and this will give the user a chance to correct any mistakes.
+If at least one field fails validation then the function will return False and that will cause the form to be rendered back to the user, and this will give the user a chance to correct any mistakes.
 We will see later how to show an error message when validation fails.

-function is a quick way to show a message on the next page presented to the user.
+When validate_on_submit returns True our login view function calls two new functions, imported from Flask.
+The flash function is a quick way to show a message on the next page presented to the user.
 In this case we will use it for debugging, since we don't have all the infrastructure necessary to log in users yet, we will instead just display a message that shows the submitted data.
-The flash
+The flash function is also extremely useful on production servers to provide feedback to the user regarding an action.

 The flashed messages will not appear automatically in our page, our templates need to display the messages in a way that works for the site layout.
 We will add these messages to the base template, so that all our templates inherit this functionality.
-This is the updated base template (file app/templates/base.html
+This is the updated base template (file app/templates/base.html):

 <html>